Trust for Nature (Victoria)

 Ralph Illidge Sanctuary Reserve

-this land, the Khirrae Whurrong people.
+Trust for Nature acknowledges and respects the Traditional Owners of this land, the Khirrae Whurrong people.

 Bequeathed by the Estate of Ralph Illidge in 1975, Ralph Illidge Sanctuary Reserve is one of the earliest properties acquired by Trust for Nature.
 This reserve was increased in size in 1987 with the addition of extra land.
 Many different animals and plants live in the reserve with a number of threatened species having been recorded.
-The Ralph Illidge Sanctuary Reserve is 92 ha and is located at 44 Halfords Road, Naringal East.

-There are three main vegetation communities in Ralph Illiedge Sanctuayr, including the vulnerable Herb-rich Foothill Forest and Riparian forest.
+There are three main vegetation communities in Ralph Illidge Sanctuary, including the vulnerable Herb-rich Foothill Forest and Riparian forest.
 The foothill forest vegetation resembles an open woodland structure.
 The vegetation along the Brucknell Creek is riparian forest, which appears similar to rainforest, with Messmate and Manna Gums and a damp understorey.
 The reserve typically has a high level of canopy cover and is rich in native shrubs, herbs and grasses.

 The tall forests have fully recovered since the whole reserve was burnt in the 1983 Ash Wednesday bushfires.
 The diversity of the vegetation has recovered and now supports a variety of birds and mammals.